 Interpreting the data before presenting it to the leadership requires a Data Analyst to identify different patterns and trends.
-In order to tell a clear story out of those patterns and trends, a Data Analyst must understand the full scope of the project, including the solution the team is looking for.
+In order to paint an accurate picture – and the story along – out of those patterns and trends, a Data Analyst must understand the full scope of the project, including the solution the team is looking for.

-Know Your Audience When Telling a Story With Data Visualization
+Know Your Audience When “Drawing The Picture” With Data Visualization

 The impact of a Data Analyst’s work all comes to a head when data visualization is used to tell a strong story.
 Data visualization is the use of charts, graphics, and tables to help others make sense of the many data points.
 Many people don’t know the root of this story or where it starts.